golang/dep/docs/glossary.md

 ### Source Root

 The portion of an import path that corresponds to the network location of a source.
-This is similar to [Project Root](#project-root), but refers strictly to the second definition, network-oriented.
+This is similar to [Project Root](#project-root), but refers strictly to the second, network-oriented definition.

 ### Sync